Isuzu Journey-K

 The Isuzu Erga Journey-K (kana:いすゞ・ジャーニーK) was a midibus built by Isuzu of Japan from 1984 to 1999.
 The range was primarily available as a public bus and an intercity bus either as an integral bus or a bus chassis.

 It can be either offered as Two Step (known as step entrance) or One Step (known as low entry) in lengths 9m only.
-It was superseded by the Isuzu Erga Mio in 2000.
+In 1999, public bus and intercity bus variants of Journey-K were superseded by Isuzu Erga Mio and Isuzu Gala Mio, respectively.